algosup/2023-2024-project-3-virtual-processor-team-2/documents/QA/test_plan.md

 #### 3.4.3.
 Tests and Meetings

-**Test Report:**
+**Test Reports:**

-The [test case spreadsheet](https://docs.google.com/spreadsheets/d/1_UT7jAKQBPeN4hyx2i_c3qdPqmBhTuxuURp5x7rv-hU/edit?hl=fr#gid=0) will contain all the test cases of the project.
+The [test case spreadsheet](https://docs.google.com/spreadsheets/d/1_UT7jAKQBPeN4hyx2i_c3qdPqmBhTuxuURp5x7rv-hU/edit?usp=sharing) will contain all the test cases of the project.
 Each test case will be listed and named with the ID of the test and the date of the test session.<br>
-The [test report spreadsheet](https://docs.google.com/spreadsheets/d/1_UT7jAKQBPeN4hyx2i_c3qdPqmBhTuxuURp5x7rv-hU/edit?hl=fr#gid=168757114) will contain all the test reports of the project.
+The [test report spreadsheet](https://docs.google.com/spreadsheets/d/1_UT7jAKQBPeN4hyx2i_c3qdPqmBhTuxuURp5x7rv-hU/edit?usp=sharing) will contain all the test reports of the project.
 Each test report will be listed and named with the ID of the test and the date of the test session.

 **QA Meetings:**